Kara Eberle

-Kara Eberle (born July 4, 1989) is an American actress, best known for voicing Weiss Schnee in the animated series RWBY.
+Kara Eberle (born July 31, 1989) is an American actress, best known for voicing Weiss Schnee in the animated series RWBY.

 Early and personal life

-Eberle was born in San Marcos, Texas on July 4, 1989.
+Eberle was born in San Marcos, Texas on July 31, 1989.
 She began working in the animation industry in 2011 and met Monty Oum, with both becoming close friends, and Oum inviting her to voice a character in RWBY.
 Before working on RWBY, she worked as a receptionist, office manager, make-up artist, and set designer for podcasts, in the live-action department of Rooster Teeth.
-Eberle later said that at the time she got the role of Weiss, she was studying the Grimm Brothers during one of her college classes, Oum told her that she envisioned her as a princess named Weiss Schnee, or "Snow White" in German, and because she was half-German, she "had a bit a freakout" at the time.
+Eberle later said that at the time she got the role of Weiss, she was studying the Grimm Brothers during one of her college classes, Oum told her that he envisioned her as a princess named Weiss Schnee, or "Snow White" in German, and because she was half-German, she "had a bit a freakout" at the time.

 In 2015, she stopped working in the Rooster Teeth office after "almost 4 years", but said she was still "part of the RT family, community, and Team RWBY."
 Eberle also studied Communications and Mass Media at Texas State University.